tli123/APCSFinalProject/README.md

 1/19/2015: Cleaned up shop even more, condensed, and fixed up general shop.
 Will condense further.
 Cleaned up a few classes, and thinking about merging files - perhaps an if statement with all the monster and character classes.
 Move Conversion into Basechar, and delete Driver.
 Tommy

-1/20/2015: Added quick attack, shop is buggy but works, inventory now works right away, enemy has variation in attack Tommy Rong
+1/20/2015: Added quick attack, shop is buggy but works, inventory now works right away, enemy has variation in attack.
+Merged shop and gameoutline in order to make shop less buggy.
+Also deleted Driver.
+Tommy Rong

 Still need to work on:shop, title block